swcarpentry/git-novice/01-backup.md

 $ git config --global color.ui "auto"
 $ git config --global core.editor "nano"
 ```

+(Please use your own name and email address instead of Dracula's,
+and please make sure you choose an editor that's actually on your system
+rather than `nano`.)

 Git commands are written `git verb`,
 where `verb` is what we actually want it to do.